outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 # Docker Compose #

-the compose project name by default is named after `PWD`.
+The compose project name by default is named after `PWD`.
 The name of containers share the same prefix (i.e. name of the project).

-we can [share compose configurations](https://docs.docker.com/compose/extends) between files and/or projects by:
+We can [share compose configurations](https://docs.docker.com/compose/extends) between files and/or projects by including other compose files or extending a service from from another service of another compose file.
+Check "biji/archive/kong-dev-compose.yaml".

-1. multiple compose files
-2. extending services from another compose file.

-when bind-mount a file, pay attention to provide the absolute path. check [data share](#data-share).
+When bind-mount a file, pay attention to provide the absolute path.
+Check [data share](#data-share).

 In Docker Compose file, we can use *build* to build an image from Docker file (https://stackoverflow.com/q/57840820/2336707).
 Alternatively, we can also provide multiple commands to *command* (https://stackoverflow.com/q/30063907/2336707).